thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * fix searching + open the browser and add tags, then ask to sort by tags
 * check that docstrings are up to date
-* implement ability to set a correction vector (ex: favor cards closer to "neuroanatomy")
+* implement ability to set a correction vector (ex: favor cards closer to "neuroanatomy"), could actually just be a card ID to favor
 * implement index scoring
 * add a tutorial to reduce the size of the fasttext model and reorient it to english